WHat WE ARE:

-Gavagai is a monthly performance series curated and hosted by poet Danielle Blau that brings you poetry and fiction readings scored with original live music by composer-improviser-bassist Mike Brown, with other skilled improvisers (horn-players, cellists, violinists, vocalists, who knows?) often dropping in onstage as surprise guest-musicians.
+Gavagai is a monthly performance series curated and hosted by poet Danielle Blau that brings you poetry and fiction readings scored with original live music by composer-improviser-bassist Mike Brown, with other skilled improvisers (piano-players, guitarists, horn-players, drummers, harpists, cellists, violinists, vocalists, who knows?) usually dropping in onstage as guest-musicians.

 Unless otherwise noted, performances are at 8pm,

 at The Owl Music Parlor - 497 Rogers Ave.
 Brooklyn, NY.

 Check out Gavagai's first album, "White Dust", featuring Pulitzer-Prize-winning poet Yusef Komunyakaa, along with musicians Mike Brown (bass, looping) and David Cieri (piano, waterphone, vocals) - out now with Ropeadope Records!